GovCompass

 Layer 7: incident records

-All AI-related incidents, near-misses, and serious incidents must be logged.
-Include: incident description, date discovered, classification analysis (is it a "serious incidentserious incidentAn AI incident causing (or nearly causing) death, serious harm to health, property, fundamental rights or infrastructure — triggering regulatory reporting duties for high-risk systems.Open full entry →"?), notification to providerproviderThe actor who develops an AI system (or has it developed) and places it on the market or into service under its own name — carrying manufacturer-style duties: design controls, documentation, conformity.Open full entry →, notification to AP (if applicable), root cause analysis, and remediation actions.
+All AI-related incidents, near-misses, and serious incidentsserious incidentAn AI incident causing (or nearly causing) death, serious harm to health, property, fundamental rights or infrastructure.
+It triggers regulatory reporting duties for high-risk systems.Open full entry → must be logged.
+Include: incident description, date discovered, classification analysis (is it a "serious incident"?), notification to providerproviderThe actor who develops an AI system (or has it developed) and places it on the market or into service under its own name.
+It carries manufacturer-style duties: design controls, documentation, conformity.Open full entry →, notification to AP (if applicable), root cause analysis, and remediation actions.

 Building the audit trail from scratch